Shelby Jacobs

-Shelby B.Jacobs (April 27, 1935 – September 5, 2022) was an American engineer known for adapting camera technology that shot the iconic film of the separation between the first and second stages of the Saturn V rocket.
+Shelby B. Jacobs (April 27, 1935 – September 5, 2022) was an American engineer known for adapting camera technology that shot the iconic film of the separation between the first and second stages of the Saturn V rocket.

 Career

-Jacobs spent most of his career at Rockwell (under contract to NASA), starting at Rocketdyne (Canoga Park, Ca) a division of North American Aviation (NAA) which became Rockwell International where he designed engine components, hydraulics, pneumatics and propulsion systems (5/6 years).
-Jacobs transferred to Rockwell Space Division (Downey) was a mechanical engineer in Rocket Propulsion Systems on Apollo/Saturn-II.
+Jacobs spent most of his career at Rockwell (under contract to NASA), starting at Rocketdyne in Canoga Park, California, a division of North American Aviation which became Rockwell International.
+Jacobs designed engine components, hydraulics, pneumatics and propulsion systems at Rocketdyne for half a decade before transferring to Rockwell Space Division (Downey) as a mechanical engineer in Rocket Propulsion Systems on Apollo/Saturn-II.

 In 1965, he was given a special assignment to work on a camera system to film the rocket separation of the Apollo 6 launch.
-NASA provided the Camera Systems used on prior low earth orbit programs and requested Rockwell to install camera systems for visual confirmation of extensive Separation Systems analyses and tests.
-The camera was first launched on Apollo 4, however Apollo 6 on April 4, 1968, coincidentally the same day MLK was assassinated became most known.
+NASA provided the Camera Systems used on prior low Earth orbit programs and requested Rockwell to install camera systems for visual confirmation of extensive Separation Systems analyses and tests.
+The camera was first launched on Apollo 4, however the film from the Apollo 6 launch on April 4, 1968, coincidentally, the same day civil rights movement leader Martin Luther King Jr. was assassinated, became one of NASA's most known.
 This footage not only achieved its primary purpose of confirming the performance of Interstage Separation but was among the first to show the curvature of the Earth.